MicrosoftDocs/SupportArticles-docs/support/sql/admin/assertion-partner-servers-using-mirroring.md

 ---
-title: You might encounter a result == LCK_OK assertion on a SQL Server mirror server
+title: An assertion failure occurs on a SQL Server mirror server
 description: This article provides a workaround for the problem that can occur on a partner server when using SQL Server mirroring architecture. ms.date: 11/08/2022 ms.custom: sap:Administration and Management